-When the government provides what may sound like free gifts, beware These FREE gifts often come with strings attached.
-The hidden sacrifices outweigh these alluring benefits because the price may be higher than you think.
+When the government provides what may sound like gifts, beware.
+These FREE gifts often come with strings attached, and the hidden sacrifices outweigh these attractive benefits because the price may be higher than you think.

-According to HSLDA, when parents enroll their children in a virtual charter school, they forfeit much of their parental authority in connection with their children’s education.
-While the children may be at home, the parents are considered learning coaches and have little input concerning curriculum and other decisions regarding the child’s education.
-There are often many other strict requirements, including certified teacher supervision, a fixed schedule, and state testing.
+According to HSLDA, when parents enroll their children in a virtual charter school, they forfeit much of their parental authority with their children’s education.
+While the children may be at home, the parents are considered learning coaches and have little input concerning curriculum and other educational decisions.
+Many other strict requirements often include certified teacher supervision, a fixed schedule, and state testing.

-We need to make certain that homeschool parents know the truth about virtual public and charter schools so that they are equipped to make informed and wise decisions for their children’s education and understand how these programs differ from traditional home education.
+Homeschool parents must know the truth about virtual public and charter schools to equip them to make informed and wise decisions for their children’s education and understand how these programs differ from traditional home education.
 At HSOK, we believe in and support the parents’ choice to educate their children in whatever method they choose.
-While we cannot choose for you what is right for your family, we want you to be aware that there are strings attached to these virtual charter/public school programs.
+While we cannot decide what is right for your family, we want you to be aware that there are strings attached to these virtual charter/public school programs.

-Virtual Charter/Public schools are exactly that: public schools in your home.
-Online schools, whether charter or public, are still ultimately public schools at home because the government, through your tax dollars, funds them both.
-Because these programs are government-funded, no faith-based curriculum is to be used, in spite of what some of these charters are offering.
-Article II, Section IV of the Oklahoma Constitution prohibits public money from being used to directly or indirectly support a system of religion or a sectarian institution.
-That is not our rule.
-We are not trying to endorse the separation of church and state; we are simply stating the written law.
+Virtual Charter/Public Schools are precisely that: public schools in your home.
+Whether charter or public, online schools are still ultimately public schools at home because the government, through your tax dollars, funds them both.
+Because these programs are government-funded, no faith-based curriculum is to be used, despite what some charters offer.
+Article II, Section IV of the Oklahoma Constitution prohibits public money from being used to directly or indirectly support a system of religion or a sectarian institution (note that we are not trying to endorse the separation of church and state; we are simply stating the written law).

-If I enroll my child in an online academy or virtual/online school, will I still be considered a homeschooler?
+If you enroll your child in a virtual/online school, are you still considered a homeschooler?

-No. State law considers virtual public and charter schools to be public schools, not home school.
-According to their Website, “the mission of HSLDA has always been to defend the rights of families who desire to privately homeschool their children.
-Homeschooling through charter schools or public school independent study programs is actually a form of public education and thus falls outside of HSLDA’s mission.
-It is our longstanding policy not to accept as HSLDA members families whose children are enrolled in such a public school option.”
+In short, No. State law considers virtual public and charter schools public schools, not home schools.
+Homeschooling through charter schools or public school independent study programs is a form of public education and thus falls outside of Homeschool Oklahoma’s mission.
+While we are happy to help these families step into proper home education, we can’t offer information or support for these programs.

 What is the downside of virtual charters and PS at home?

-Children who enroll in virtual charter schools must follow all of the program’s policies and procedures, which include restrictions such as the exclusion of religious educational materials as part of the formal curriculum.
-Parents who choose these programs must realize that in accepting virtual public schools into their homes, they are also accepting the bureaucracy and government supervision that is linked to accepting tax dollars.
+Children who enroll in virtual charter schools must follow all of the program’s policies and procedures, including restrictions such as excluding religious educational materials as part of the formal curriculum.
+Parents who choose these programs must realize that in accepting virtual public schools into their homes, they also accept the bureaucracy and government supervision linked to receiving tax dollars.

 What type of legislative impact will these schools have on traditional home educators?

 HSLDA is concerned that virtual charter schools will negatively impact the public and American lawmakers’ understanding of what it means to homeschool.
-For nearly three decades, we have worked to define homeschooling as privately led and parent-directed education within the home.
+For nearly three decades, we have defined homeschooling as privately funded and parent-directed education within the home.
 If virtual charter schools are accepted as “homeschools,” it will be much more difficult for traditional homeschoolers to separate the two in the minds of lawmakers and to obtain legal protections for their “class” of homeschooling.
 We thus advocate strict adherence to a narrow definition of the word “homeschooling.”

 Where do HSLDA and HSOK stand on this issue?

 HSLDA also strongly cautions homeschoolers against enrolling in virtual charter schools.
-Many homeschoolers are seduced by attractive marketing and forget that virtual charter schools are actually controlled by the public school system.
+Many homeschoolers are seduced by attractive marketing and forget that the public school system controls virtual charter schools.
 HSLDA does not represent students enrolled in full-time charter school programs.

 In addition, virtual charter schools still suffer from multiple accountability challenges.
 Having that group of schools lumped with homeschools can lower the homeschool “average” academic scores and undo much of our effort to demonstrate homeschoolers’ academic excellence.